This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Ingredients is separated bowls in a white surface.
+Ingredients is separated bowls in a wood surface.

 • Chicken: Use bone-in or boneless chicken thighs- they’re the best cut for this recipe.